WYT8506/MultimodalCertification/README.md

 ## Usage

 ### Training on the KITTI dataset
-For training, you need to setup the `datasets/kitti` folder as mentioned above.
+For training with ablated inputs, you first need to setup the `datasets/kitti` folder as mentioned above, and then run:
 ```
-bash ./scripts/train.sh
+python train.py --dataroot datasets/kitti --dataset kitti --use_sne --certification_method MMCert --ablation_ratio_train 0.05
 ```
-and the weights will be saved in `checkpoints` and the tensorboard record containing the loss curves as well as the performance on the validation set will be save in `runs`.
-Note that `use-sne` in `train.sh` controls if we will use our SNE model, and the default is True.
-If you delete it, our RoadSeg will take depth images as input, and you also need to delete `use-sne` in `test.sh` to avoid errors when testing.
+and the model weights will be saved in `checkpoints`.
+Note that `use-sne` in `train.sh` means the SNE model is used.

 ### Testing on the KITTI dataset
 For KITTI submission, you need to setup the `checkpoints` and the `datasets/kitti/testing` folder as mentioned above.
 Then, run the following script: